Maharashtra Location Map

 Located in the western part of India, Maharashtra is the third largest state in the country.
-The state covers an area of 118,809 square miles.
-Maharashtra shares its borders with the states of Gujarat, Madhya Pradesh, Chhattisgarh , Telangana, Karnataka, Goa and the union territory of Dadra and Nagar Haveli.
+The state covers an area of 307713 square Km.
+Maharashtra shares its borders with the states of Gujarat, Madhya Pradesh, Chhattisgarh, Telangana, Karnataka, Goa and the Union Territory of Dadra and Nagar Haveli.
 On the western side of the state lies the Arabian Sea.

 History of Maharashtra

 Maharashtra has a rich history which dates back to many centuries.
 During the 3rd and 4th century BC, the region was under the rule of the Mauryas.
-Other dynasties that ruled the region from time to time include the Satavahana dynasty, Rashtrakuta dynasty, Western Chalukyas.
-In the early 14th century, the Yadava dynasty was defeated by the Delhi Sultanate.
-The decline of the Delhi Sultanate in 1347, led to the rise of the Bahmani Sultanate which ruled the state till 1518 when it split in five different kingdoms.
+Other dynasties that ruled the region from time to time include the Satavahana dynasty (first century B.C.), Rashtrakuta dynasty (8th to the 10th century), Western Chalukyas (10th and 12th century).
+The Yadava dynasty (12th to 14th century) was defeated by the Delhi Sultanate.
+The decline of the Delhi Sultanate in 1347, led to the rise of the Bahamani Sultanate which ruled the state till 1518 when it split in five different kingdoms.
 The region was also under the rule of the Mughals.
 The 16th century saw the rise of the Marathas with Shivaji establishing a Maratha Empire.
 By the 18th century, the Maratha Empire had considerably expanded under the Peshwas and came to control large parts of India.
-Though the Marathas suffered a setback during the Third Battle of Panipat in 1761 but they quickly recovered.
+Though the Marathas suffered a setback during the Third Battle of Panipat in 1761; they quickly recovered.
 Their power was finally crushed during the Third Anglo-Maratha War fought during 1817-1818.
-Thereafter, the region passed into the hands of the British who governed the western part of the state as the Bombay Presidency which also includes Karachi and parts of northern Deccan.
-At the time there were also many princely states in the region.
-Following independence, the Bombay State was created in 150 from the former Bombay Presidency.
+Thereafter, the region passed into the hands of the British who governed the western part of the state as Bombay Presidency (1843 to 1936) which included Karachi and parts of northern Deccan apart from many princely states in Western India.
+Following independence, the Bombay State was created adding some small princely states in Deccan and Kolhapur to the erstwhile Bombay Presidency.
 The Deccan States and Kolhapur were also included in the new state.
 In 1960, the Bombay State was divided into Maharashtra and Gujarat.

 Places to Visit in Maharashtra